 John's sailing

-I've learnt dinghy sailing up to RYA level 2, and might take it further sometime.
+Years ago I learnt dinghy sailing up to RYA level 2, and have now taken it up again.

-I learnt on Wayfarers (which are just how I expected small boats to be) and Toppers (which are so small I wasn't entirely sure that they were actually boats; I could lift one with one hand!) on the 5-day beginners' course at Ferry Meadows, Peterborough.
+I originally learnt on Wayfarers (which are just how I expected small boats to be) and Toppers (which are so small I wasn't entirely sure that they were actually boats; I could (just) lift one with one hand!) on a 5-day beginners' course at Ferry Meadows, Peterborough.

 [Beached Toppers]